By Hayley Simpson | Published on September 29, 2025

 The Big O ferris wheel at Tokyo Dome city amusement park.
 Japan

 The Big O was the world's first centerless Ferris wheel when it opened in 2006 inside Tokyo Dome City, one of the city's amusement parks.
-It's 200 feet wide though its most fascinating feature as well as undeniable drawcard has to be that Thunder Dolphin, the largest roller coaster in Tokyo, passes through the wheel's center while reaching speeds of up to 81 miles per hour.
+It's 200 feet wide, however, its most fascinating feature and undeniable drawcard is that Thunder Dolphin — the largest roller coaster in Tokyo — passes through the wheel's center while reaching speeds of up to 81 miles per hour.
 This ride is truly calling all thrill-seekers!

 If you don't get distracted by the roller coaster zipping by, you can have a little party onboard using the touchscreen music playlists and karaoke machines available.
 It's safe to sing your heart out from the comfort of the glass-walled pods like you're in the shower because no one can hear you.
 The Big O might just take the title of the world's most fun Ferris wheel experience.